 With a BIM Implementation Team established, the roles and responsibilities of each member of the team should be established and documented.
 This includes requirements and deliverables for each of the individuals on the team.
-It may be necessary to divide the responsibilities amongst multiple depending individuals upon organization's size and structure.
+It may be necessary to divide the responsibilities amongst multiple individuals depending upon the organization's size and structure.